quenio/ATN/README.md

 ## [Manual](./Manual)

-A short book describing the basic concepts of ATN, and how to use the notation to write specifications.
+A short book describing: the basic concepts of the notation; and how to use it to write specifications.